-Here’s whether a factory reset will remove Android updates:
+Here’s everything about a factory reset removing Android updates:

 No, a factory reset will not remove your Android updates.